John Booty

-John Fitzgerald Booty (born October 9, 1965) is an American former professional football defensive back in the National Football League (NFL) for the New York Jets, Philadelphia Eagles, Phoenix Cardinals, New York Giants, and Tampa Bay Buccaneers.
-He played college football at Texas Christian University and was selected in the tenth round of the 1988 NFL draft.
+John Fitzgerald Booty (born October 9, 1965) is an American former professional football player who was a defensive back in the National Football League (NFL) for the New York Jets, Philadelphia Eagles, Phoenix Cardinals, New York Giants, and Tampa Bay Buccaneers.
+He played college football for the TCU Horned Frogs and was selected in the 10th round of the 1988 NFL draft.

-In 1995 Booty caught a 48-yard touchdown pass from punter Reggie Roby while playing for the Buccaneers.
+In 1995, Booty caught a 48-yard touchdown pass from punter Reggie Roby while playing for the Buccaneers.